iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 A lot of the definitions of recursion insist that we reduce the size of our problem.
 That is something that I find misleading since the aim is not to reduce the size but to make decisions and as a result of making those decisions, our problem size in-effect decreases.
 It is a consequence of the decision we make.

 Therefore, recursion is all about making decisions that help us reduce the input.
 How do we know that the problem has a recursive solution?
 The problem would be defined by the choices that we have and the decisions that we can make.
 It'd be clear that there are various choices and soon as we pick a choice, the complexity of our problem is reduced.

+### Approach
+We'll use this approach to break down recursive problems:
+- Determine the size of the problem (how many times do we have to recurse?)
+- Determine the base case (what is the smallest valid input?)
+- Create a diagram (we'll see them below)
+- Test!

 ### Examples
 Let's have a look at a few examples to build some recursive intuition: